Alan Mills (tennis): Tennis career

 Mills was himself an accomplished tennis player.
 At the age of 17 he was the senior county champion in his home county of Lancashire, and he reached the last 16 in the men's singles at Wimbledon on two occasions.
-He was also the first man in the history of the Davis Cup to win a match with the scoreline 6–0, 6–0, 6–0, completing the match in just 32 minutes.
+Partnering compatriot Mark Cox he reached the semifinals of the 1966 Wimbledon doubles event.
+Mills was also the first man in the history of the Davis Cup to win a match with the scoreline 6–0, 6–0, 6–0, completing the match against Joseph Offenheim in just 32 minutes.

-Mills was the first Englishman to defeat Rod Laver in 1961 at the London Hardcourt Championships when the Australian came to Britain.
+Mills was the first Englishman to defeat Rod Laver in 1961 at the London Hard Court Championships when the Australian came to Britain.

+In 1965, he won the Dutch Covered Courts Championships, defeating Roger Taylor in the semifinal and Bobby Wilson in the final.

-He became a professional tennis coach in 1966 and played matches on the professional tour.
+The following year he became a professional tennis coach and played matches on the professional tour.

+Mills was appointed Officer of the Order of the British Empire (OBE) in the 1996 Birthday Honours for services to lawn tennis, and promoted to Commander of the Order of the British Empire (CBE) in the 2006 New Year Honours for services to sport.

-Personal life
+Personal life and death

-He married English table tennis international Jill Rook in 1960.
+Mills married English table tennis international Jill Rook in 1960.
+He died on 18 January 2024, at the age of 88.